penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

   * Installing MeCab on windows 10: [Windows で pip で mecab-python をいれる](https://qiita.com/yukinoi/items/990b6933d9f21ba0fb43)

 2. Doing text pre-processing after installing [MeCab](https://pypi.org/project/mecab-python-windows/), [neologdn](https://pypi.org/project/neologdn/), [re](https://docs.python.org/3.6/library/re.html), and [emoji](https://pypi.org/project/emoji/)
+* MeCab: MeCab is an open-source text segmentation library for use with text written in the Japanese language originally developed by the Nara Institute of Science and Technology.
+* Neologdn: Neologdn is a Japanese text normalizer for mecab-neologd.
+* re: A regular expression (or RE) specifies a set of strings that matches it; the functions in this module let you check if a particular string matches a given regular expression (or if a given regular expression matches a particular string, which comes down to the same thing).
+* emoji: The entire set of Emoji codes as defined by the unicode consortium is supported in addition to a bunch of aliases.
 ```python
 import MeCab
 from os import path